Aaron Gordon NBA Playoffs Player Props: Nuggets vs. Heat

 Aaron Gordon Insights vs. the Heat

-- He's connected on 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.
+- He's made 0.9 threes per game, or 6.2% of his team's makes from beyond the arc this season.

-- Gordon's opponents, the Heat, have one of the slowest offensive tempos, ranking 29th, averaging 99.2 possessions per game, while his Nuggets average 99.5 per game, which ranks 27th among NBA teams.

-- Defensively, the Heat are ranked second in the league, allowing 109.8 points per game.

-- On the glass, the Heat are sixth in the NBA, allowing 41.9 rebounds per contest.
+- On the boards, the Heat have conceded 41.9 rebounds per game, which puts them sixth in the league.

-- The Heat are the 14th-ranked team in the NBA, giving up 25.6 assists per game.

-- In terms of 3-pointers, the Heat are ranked 28th in the league, giving up 13.1 makes per contest.
+- In terms of assists, the Heat have allowed 25.6 per game, 14th in the NBA.

+- Allowing 13.1 made 3-pointers per game, the Heat are the 28th-ranked team in the NBA.

 Aaron Gordon vs. the Heat